Frequently Asked Questions

 What is Cognitive Behavioral Therapy (CBT), and how is it used in your practice?

 CBT is an evidence-based therapeutic approach that helps you identify and shift unhelpful thought patterns and behaviors.
-In my practice, CBT is used to understand how your thoughts influence your emotions and choices—and to develop practical tools for healing, growth, and more balanced decision-making.
+In my practice, CBT is used to understand how your thoughts influence your emotions and choices—and to develop individualized, practical tools that address of core of your anxious thinking.

 What can I expect in the first session?

-Our first session is a collaborative conversation where we’ll discuss what brought you to therapy, your goals, and what you’re hoping to work through.
+Our first session is a collaborative conversation where we’ll discuss what brought you to therapy, your goals, and how anxiety is negatively impacting your life.
 There are no right or wrong answers, and no pressure—just space to be heard.
 We’ll also go over scheduling, structure, and next steps.

 Do you take insurance?